 Therefore, it is especially important to decide on the route before the trip.
-And then strictly follow the planned schedule of visits to the sights of Florence.
+And then strictly follow the planned schedule of sightseeing Florence.

 For otherwise, the legs themselves will take you in an unknown direction.
 And by evening you will be surprised to find that you have been dreaming for a long time on the banks of the Arno.

 Or in some church cloister – there are many of them.
 And each one is like a story about the “good old times”…

 Do not expect to cope with the compilation of the route yourself?
 Then use the services of an erudite guide in Florence!
 Well, or carefully read our article!

 However, if you think sensibly, it’s not so bad – to get lost in the Tuscan capital.
 After all, then it will turn out to see a lot of things that a disciplined tourist does not even suspect!

 The most common format for visiting the “Flower of Tuscany” is a day-long visit.
 Then the traveler, oversaturated with impressions, boards the train.
 And leaves to see attractions in Venice or Rome, Milan.

 There is no need to be surprised at this!
 After all, most people today just want to see.
 Not to understand or realize…

 Therefore, don’t waste time and immediately go to Piazza della Signoria.

 You will almost certainly have to move in the crowd – even in September, Florence is thoroughly crowded.
 And often get out on the roadway.
 Because there is a high risk of collision with other tourists on the sidewalk.